International Symposium on "Healing the Wounds of Slavery: Towards Mutual Recovery"

 We now have enough research on this tragic history to be able to recognize that the intrinsic memory of slavery is traumatic, in itself.
 Historians have unveiled the psychological consequences of the slavery system on the descendants of the protagonists of this tragedy.
 Recent studies of epigenetics have also demonstrated the possibility of the inter-generational transmission of trauma through DNA.
 However, a lack of recognition of these psychological effects on the designing of the curricula and training of health professionals limit access to appropriate treatment.

 Therefore, it is essential to discuss the trauma of slavery and institutional racism that continue to prevail in our societies, in order to fight against all forms of inequalities and discrimination, as well as to facilitate reconciliation.
-"Healing the Wounds of the Slave Trade and Slavery: Towards Mutual Recovery", will promote a fruitful exchange among neuroscientists, psychiatrists, health practitioners, historians, theologians and sociologists from different regions of the world.
-It will be an occasion to present the latest research findings in this field, in addition to taking steps towards eliminating this painful history.
+"Healing the Wounds of the Slave Trade and Slavery: Towards Mutual Recovery", promoted a fruitful exchange among neuroscientists, psychiatrists, health practitioners, historians, theologians and sociologists from different regions of the world.
+It was an occasion to present the latest research findings in this field, in addition to taking steps towards eliminating this painful history.

-This unique event will adopt a holistic approach to addressing the psychological impacts of this tragedy, on both descendants of slavery victims, and descendants of former slave owners.
-The aim is to share and explore together, ways and means towards a common healing and mutual recovery.
+This unique event adopted a holistic approach to addressing the psychological impacts of this tragedy, on both descendants of slavery victims, and descendants of former slave owners.
+The aim was to share and explore together, ways and means towards a common healing and mutual recovery.

-During the plenary sessions, the interdisciplinary panel of participants will provide objective and diverse insights on the following issues:
+During the plenary sessions, the interdisciplinary panel of participants provided objective and diverse insights on the following issues:

 - What lessons can we learn from other dehumanizing tragedies in world history?